ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

 ## Procedure to create a Secure Build virtual server <!--(for building the MongoDB image) -->

 1. Create the configuration yaml file `securebuild.yml` for the instance by referring to the example file $HOME/hpvs/config/securebuild/vs_securebuild.yml.
 The `vs_securebuild.yml` has the configuration details for the virtual server and refers to the corresponding sections of the `virtualserver.template.yml` when you run the `hpvs deploy` command.
+The virtual server template file contains the definitions of the resources, volumes, environment templates, and networks that are required to create a virtual server.
 For example, the `resourcedefinition: ref` value refers to the `resourcedefinitiontemplate` definition in the template file.

     ??? example "Example of a Secure Build virtual server configuration file"